What Is Su Filindeu Pasta?

 The dough is made from nothing more than semolina flour, water, and a pinch of salt.
 There are always two bowls within easy reach, one containing plain water and the other containing heavily salted water.
 The pasta maker will occasionally dip her fingers in one of the bowls and touch the dough to tweak its consistency.
 Which bowl to use, how much water to take, and when to do it are not things that can be taught; they must be sensed.
 It is, quite simply, intuitive cooking in its purest form.

 Once the dough has been kneaded to the perfect elasticity, it is rolled into a rope.
 It is then stretched, looped, and reconnected to create two strands.
 Those strands are then stretched using the same technique, looped, and reconnected to create four strands.
-This is repeated another six times until there are 256 insanely thin, but perfectly even, strands.
+This is repeated another six times until there are 256 insanely thin but perfectly even strands.

 The strands are layered in three different directions on a circular tray called a fundu, which is traditionally woven from the leaves of the local asphodel plant.
-Once dried in the Sardinian sun, the pasta is transformed into a translucent, lattice-type structure that resembles threads of silk more than it does pasta.
+Once dried in the Sardinian sun, the pasta is transformed into a translucent, lattice-type structure that resembles silk threads more than it does pasta.
 It is so thin and fragile that it shatters easily and takes only a few seconds to cook.

 The Future of Su Filindeu